-See Table 48 for the commands allowed while erase is suspend.
+See Table 43 on page 97 for the commands allowed while erase is suspend.

 After the erase operation has been suspended, the sector enters the erase-suspend mode.
 The system can read data from or program data to the device.
 Reading at any address within an erase-suspended sector produces undetermined data.